 The nearby attractions page provides links to services in surrounding communities.

 Never approach animals or block traffic to view them.
 The animals in Yellowstone are wild and unpredictable, no matter how calm they appear to be.
 Always stay at least 100 yards (91 m) away from bears and wolves, and at least 25 yards (23 m) away from all other animals, including bison and elk.
 Read more about safety in bear country.

-Wildland fire danger is MODERATE.
-There are backcountry fire restrictions due to very high fire danger.
+Wildland fire danger is LOW.
+There are no backcountry fire restrictions.
 See the current fire activity page for more information.

 The Natural Resource Conservation Service offers an interactive map that displays current data on snow depth, snow water equivalent, and more from SNOTEL stations in and around Yellowstone.
 Avalanche forecasts and other winter safety information are available from the Gallatin National Forest Avalanche Center and the Bridger Teton Avalanche Center.